michaelmosmann/silk/userguide/intro.md

 ---
 # Introduction

-The introduction will give you a quick overview about the concepts of the Silk framework.
+The introduction will give you a overview about the concepts of the Silk framework deep enough to use well.
 Each concept is further described in detail on a separate page.
 Those can be read as a tour starting with <a href="binds.html">bindings</a> and finishing with Silk's <a href="data.html">data types</a>.
 All pages of the tour are linked to the next tour page at the bottom of the page.
 You can also use the above menu bar _User Guide_ to navigate through the tour.
 I recommend to read about the details in the sequence given an skip the pages explaining concepts that are familiar for you.